Code-Institute-Submissions/MS2-3/readme.md

 The goal of this game is to:

-* Match corresponding pad when you hear the beep.
-If you click correctly then you will get visual feedback from the pad and the sequencer will now play the sound of the drum type you have programmed.
+* Click the pad that plays the beep sound.
+If you select the correct pad you will get visual feedback from the pad and the sequencer will now play the sound of the drum type you have programmed when looped over.

 * Provide a fun interactive way to learn the art of drum sequencing.

 * Create both an audio and visual response to users hover and click actions for an immersive experience.

-* Open up the world of music production and sound sequencing.
+* Open up the world of music production and sound sequencing to users.

 ### User Stories